Professor and Senior Lecturer for Entrepreneurship, Member of the extended board KMU-HSG

 Research associate

-External: Prof. Dr. Joakim Vincent, Prof. Dr. Martin Obschonka, Prof. Dr. Susan Müller, Prof. Dr. Christian Hundt, Prof. Dr. Per Davidsson, Prof. Dr. Rolf Sternberg, Prof. Dr. Philipp Sieger
+External: Prof. Dr. Andrea Herrmann, Prof. Dr. Josh Hsueh, Prof. Dr. Christian Hundt, Prof. Dr. Martin Obschonka, Prof. Dr. Philipp Sieger, Prof. Dr. Rolf Sternberg, Prof. Dr. Joakim Vincent

 At any given time, millions of people around the world are trying to start a new business or become self-employed.
 In Switzerland alone, more than 100,000 people are involved in start-up activities.
 However, only some of these efforts are actually successful; other start-up projects are abandoned after a more or less long period of time.
 In this research field, we investigate the entrepreneurial process from the first entrepreneurial intention to the establishment of a new company.
 The overarching question is which founder, company and environmental factors are conducive for the successful founding of a new company.
-We either look at the entire spectrum of entrepreneurial activities or only at start-ups in certain areas or sectors, such as start-ups from universities.
+We either look at the entire spectrum of entrepreneurial activities or only at start-ups in certain areas or sectors.
 Current research projects focus on start-ups in the circular economy and start-ups that work closely with established large companies ('venture clienting').
+We also investigate how founders use AI-tools and how this affects the entrepreneurial process.

 Our research questions are as follows: